vrodriguezf/deepvats/README.md

 This will automatically create the `~/.gitconfig` file in your home folder.

-Finally, in a terminal located in the root of this repository, run:
+Finally, in a terminal located in the folder `docker` of this repository, run:

 ```docker-compose up -d --build```